MikeWeiZhou/ci-dashboard/docs/howto_setup_and_run_dashboard.md

 ## 7. Setup Node.js
-Run these commands to (1) install required Node.js dependencies and (2) compile all Typescript source files and (3) Setup the database.
+Run these commands to (1) install required Node.js dependencies and (2) compile & build the front- and back-end and (4) Setup the database.
 Same commands in both Windows and Linux.

+* **This may take more than several minutes**
+* **Ensure config/config.js has valid MySQL database config and credentials**
 * cd *[directory to root of this project]*
 * npm run setup